arsalanpatel71/E-Commerce-Next.JS-website/README.md

 - **Dynamic Product Listings**: Products are fetched from an API and displayed dynamically.
 - **Responsive Design**: The website is fully responsive and works seamlessly across devices of various sizes.
-- **Filter Options**: Users can filter products based on categories, prices, and other criteria.
+- **Filter Options**: Users can filter products based on categories, gender, and other criteria.

 ## Additional Features